CompArchFA16/Lab1/report.md

 To the project manager,

-We have taken note of your need of an ALU design and we want you to consider our design for you CPU.
+We have taken note of your need of an ALU design and we want you to consider our design for your CPU.
 Our ALU has a total of nine features, implemented through bit slicing.
 In this paper, we will present our overall ALU design,discuss the different iterations we went through, and analyze the overall efficiency of our ALU in terms of delay.

 # Implementation